firatcetiner/scrollable_list_tabview/README.md

 |`bool showIconInList`| Decide whether show icon widget in the scrollable view.|
 | `Color borderColor`| Color of the border of tab when its not selected|

-Then we can use LisTab in ScollableListTab.
+Then we can use LisTab in ScrollableListTab.
 ### ScrollableListTab
 |Parameter| Definition |
 |--|--|